cityofaustin/Residential-Permitting/_content/residential-toolkit/building-near-a-tree.md

 ## Heritage trees

-Heritage trees are protected by the city of Austin in order to preserve the natural beauty of the city.
-If your tree is 24 inches or more in diameter and one of the following species, then you may not be able to remove it:
+Heritage trees are highly protected by the city of Austin in order to preserve the natural beauty of the city.
+If your tree is 24 inches or more in diameter and one of the following species, then navigating the critical root zone may be difficult due to its size and you may not be able to remove it:

 * All Oaks
 * Arizona Walnut